cyannyan47/CMPT-300-Stuff/Assignment3/README.md

 # Command V
 Inputs: int semID
-Actions: perform semaphore V command on running process
+Actions: perform semaphore V command on running process If init process unblocks a process, the process will run at next quantum time i.e. the unblocked process will not pre-emptively stop init process to run until next Q time
 Reports: Fail when semaphore is not initialized or semID out of bound

 # Command I